acuarica/vscode-lgtm-ql/README.md

-# lgtm-ql README
+# vscode-lgtm-ql README

-This is the README for your extension "lgtm-ql".
+This is the README for your extension "vscode-lgtm-ql".
 After writing up a brief description, we recommend including the following sections.

 ## Features